Last Updated on

 Read more about Seefeld

-Söll is the only resort to make it into the list for both experts and beginners.
+Söll is the only resort to make it into our recommendations for both experts and beginners.

 While expert skiers might be discovering the full extent of the SkiWelt lift pass, beginners have their own options at the bottom and the top of the Söll gondola.